nccgroup/VCG/README.txt

 File types - 	Use this to alter the types of file that VCG will scan for each code type.
 To scan all files in a directory add .* to the list or delete all types and submit an empty string.
 Config files -	Specify a configuration file for each language.
 This holds a listing of any functions or code fragments that may be considered a risk and require reporting.
 This feature essentially adds an additional layer of checks on top of the more complex operations carried out as part of the code scan.
 Severity -	VCG can be set to only report errors above a certain level of severity. e.g. Select 'Medium' to only get Medium, High and Critical in the report.
+COBOL settings - The initial column should be specified - i.e. the first column after the line numbers.
+This will generally be 1 for a listing with no line numbers or 7 for a listing which includes line numbers.
+A different setting may be required if the code/comment lines in the listing begin in a different column.
+The z/OS setting can be used to include checks for safe use of the CICS API, etc.
 OWASP Settings (Java only) - If selected these will identify two violations of OWASP best practice for Java programming listed on the OWASP secure coding pages.
 Nested classes and non-final public classes will be reported on - as there are likely to be large numbers of these violations without a great deal of risk the option is given to turn off either of these scans.
 Output file -	ASCII output will be written to this file if selected.